joelvaneenwyk/js-dos-docs/Writerside/topics/jsdos-bundle.md

 {style="note"}

 ## Sockdrive bundles (Windows)

+> It's recommended to use DOS Browser to make the process faster.
+[DOS Browser](https://dos.zone/download/) has a builtin acceleration
+> for DOS.
+>

 When you need to install Windows program, then you need to use [sockdrive](sockdrive.md).
 These drives are located in js-dos cloud, and transfer only required data to browser.
 The way of creating the bundle